apereo/cas/docs/cas-server-documentation/planning/Installation-Requirements.md

 deployment solution.
 While it admittedly requires a high up-front cost in learning, it reaps numerous benefits in the long run.

 <div class="alert alert-info"><strong>Do Less</strong><p>
 You <b>DO NOT</b> need to have Gradle installed prior to the installation.
-They are provided to you automatically.
+It is provided to you automatically.
 </p></div>

 ## Git (Optional)